iu-parfunc/lvars/redex/LVish/README.md

 # LVish in Redex

-A PLT Redex model of the LVish language.
+A PLT Redex model of the LVish family of languages.

 ### Building and running

-Running `make all` in the `LVish` directory will build all the LVish languages and run all their test suites.
+Running `make all` in this directory will build all the LVish languages and run their test suites.

 ### Automated testing

-Some LVish tests are running on [a Jenkins continuous integration server][jenkins].
+The LVish tests run regularly on [a Jenkins continuous integration server][jenkins].

 [jenkins]: http://tester-lin.soic.indiana.edu:8080/job/LVish-redex/